nus-cs2030s/2324-s2/docs/09-composition.md

 ## Example: `Cylinder`

-Now let's build up another layer of abstraction and construct a 3D object -- a cylinder.
+Now let's build up another layer of abstraction and construct a 3D object &mdash; a cylinder.
 A cylinder has a circle as its base and has a height value.
 Using composition, we can construct a `Cylinder` class:

 ```Java
 class Cylinder {